 How is nephrotic syndrome diagnosed?

 Your child's doctor will check for symptoms, such as swelling and pale skin.
-In addition, a urine test can check for the amount of protein, blood and other things to indicate kidney damage.
-A blood test can indicate how well your child's kidneys are working.
+In addition, a urine test can check for the amount of protein, blood and other things to look for kidney damage.
+A blood test can show how well your child's kidneys are working.
 The doctor will also check for other diseases that may be causing the nephrotic syndrome.
 In some cases, diagnosis may also require a kidney biopsy.

 How is the nephrotic syndrome treated?

-The treatment's goal is to stop the loss of protein in the urine and increase the amount of urine expelled from the body.
+Nephrotic syndrome is almost always treatable, but the treatment depends on the cause.
+The treatment's goal is to stop the loss of protein in the urine and increase the amount of urine passed from the body.
 Your doctor probably will prescribe a drug called prednisone for your child.
 Most children get better on this drug.

 What does prednisone do?